halestudio/hale-core/README.md

 1. Run desired tests with Gradle (e.g. `./gradlew test`)
 2. Serve aggregated report over all projects (`./gradlew :allure:allureAggregateServe`)

-**Note:** Please do not changes `allure.properties` files manually, they are automatically generated for each project.
+**Note:** Please do not change `allure.properties` files manually, they are automatically generated for each project.

 ### Set labels per project